 9. July 19, 1979 - The Atlantic Empress and the Aegean Captain tankers collide near Trinidad and Tobago.
 The Atlantic Empress spills 42.7 million gallons of oil.
 On August 2, the Atlantic Empress spills an additional 41.5 million gallons near Barbados while being towed away.

-10. August 1, 1980 - Production well D-103 blows out, spilling 42 million gallons of oil southeast of Tripoli, Libya.
+10. August 1, 1980 - Production Well D-103 blows out, spilling 42 million gallons of oil southeast of Tripoli, Libya.

-Exxon Valdez March 24, 1989 - The Exxon Valdez runs aground on the Bligh Reef in Prince William Sound, Alaska, spilling more than 11 million gallons of oil.
+Exxon Valdez March 24, 1989 - The Exxon Valdez runs aground on Bligh Reef in Prince William Sound, Alaska, spilling more than 11 million gallons of oil.

-December 22, 2006 - The Ninth U.S. Circuit Court of Appeals reduces the amount to $2.5 billion dollars.
+December 22, 2006 - The Ninth U.S. Circuit Court of Appeals reduces the award to $2.5 billion.

 June 25, 2008 - The U.S. Supreme Court cuts the $2.5 billion punitive damages award to $507.5 million.

-June 15, 2009 - The 9th U.S. Circuit Court of Appeals in San Francisco orders Exxon Mobil Corp. to pay about $470 million in interest on punitive damages for the Exxon Valdez oil spill.
+June 15, 2009 - The Ninth U.S. Circuit Court of Appeals orders Exxon to pay $470 million in interest on the $507.5 million award.

 May 2, 2010 - President Barack Obama tours oil spill-affected areas and surveys efforts to contain the spill.